Kyphoplasty or Vertebroplasty: Repair of Vertebral Compression Fractures

-For other patients the activity modification and bed rest in combination with conservative therapy seems to increase the underlying condition of bone loss.
+For other patients the activity modification and bed rest in combination with conservative therapy seem to increase the underlying condition of bone loss.

 Patients who would rather not suffer the pain associated with osteoporotic compression fracture decide in favour of kyphoplasty: this not only augments the height of the compression fracture, but also brings immediate pain relief after surgery.
 Patients usually go home after 2 nights, but they are mobile and pain free immediately after the procedure.

-According to Dr Frank Haberstroh, orthopaedic spine specialist, who has more than 10 years experience with kyphoplasty, this procedure is one of the most immediately gratifying spinal procedures.
+According to our spine Specialists, this procedure is one of the most immediately gratifying spinal procedures.
 It brings immediate pain relief after compression fracture and preserves the natural shape of the spine, without the risks associated with major spine surgery.